How Do I…?

 What is Dean’s Date?

 Dean’s Date is the University deadline for the submission of all written work (except for take-home exams), usually the last day of the reading period.
-Extensions beyond this date are normally given only for compelling circumstances beyond your control (such as medical or family emergencies) and must be approved by your residential college dean or director of studies and the course instructor before the deadline.
+Extensions beyond this date are normally given only for compelling circumstances beyond your control (such as medical or family emergencies) and must be approved by your residential college dean or assistant dean and the course instructor before the deadline.
 The same rules apply to the take-home exam deadline, usually the Monday of the following week.

 How do I request an extension?